uccps-samples/dancer-ex/README.md

 4. Click the Configuration tab
 5. Click the "Copy to clipboard" icon to the right of the "GitHub webhook URL" field
 6. Navigate to your repository on GitHub and click on repository settings > webhooks > Add webhook
-7. Paste your webhook URL provided by OpenShift
+7. Paste your webhook URL provided by utccp
 8. Leave the defaults for the remaining fields - That's it!
-9. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to OpenShift to verify it can reach the server.
+9. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to utccp to verify it can reach the server.

 ### Enabling the Database sample
 To add REST and DB connectivity to this sample app, you can up date the application to launch using the code made available via this repository.
 Edit 'app.psgi' to look like the following: